openintegrationhub/Data-and-Domain-Models/DataModels/DataModels.md

 # OIH Datasets
 Every OIH-Master-Data-Model consists of one or multiple loosely coupled sub-models.
-Each of those sub-models has to be marked as an *OID Dataset*:
+Each of those sub-models has to be marked as an *OID
+Data Record*:

 ![OIH Record](assets/oih-data-record.png)